Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 \paragraph{Fine grained complexity.} The traditional notion of ``easy'' and ``hard'' problems is defined with respect to the polynomial time solvability.
 However, for many such easy problems the best known algorithms have very high complexities, making them intractable in practice, in spite of a significant effort from the algorithmic community.
 This suggests that the known algorithms are optimal (or at least very close to optimal).
 Unfortunately, proving unconditional statements on the optimal complexity doesn't seem within our reach, unless we are willing to work in a severely restricted model of computation.
 This spurred a recent systematic effort to create a map of polynomial-time solvable problems by connecting them to a few believable conjectures on complexities of some basic problems, such as SETH, APSP, or 3SUM.
 See a recent survey by Vassilevska Williams~\cite{VirgiICM} for a summary of this effort.

 A basic question concerning graphs is to count (or detect) occurrences of certain structures, with perhaps the most fundamental example being counting triangles, that is, 3-cycles, in a simple undirected graph on $n$ nodes.
 Of course, this can be easily solved in $\Oh(n^{\omega})=\Oh(n^{2.38})$ by plugging in the fastest known matrix multiplication algorithm~\cite{Gall14a,Williams12}.
 Somewhat surprisingly, Vassilevska Williams and Williams~\cite{Triangle} proved that these two problems are, in a certain sense, equivalent: a truly subcubic algorithm for detecting triangles implies a truly subcubic algorithm for Boolean matrix multiplication.
-For the more practically relevant case of a sparse undirected graph with $m$ edges, Alon et al.~\cite{AlonYZ97} designed an $\Oh(n^{2\omega/(\omega+1)})=\Oh(m^{1.41})$ time algorithm for counting triangles (their algorithm is stated for finding a triangle, but can be easily extended).
-Going one step further, 4-cycles can also be counted in $\Oh(n^{\omega})$ time~\cite{AlonYZ97}, but interestingly one can {\it find} a $2k$-cycle, for $k\geq 2$, in $\Oh(n^{2})$ time, as shown by Yuster and Zwick \cite{YusterZ97}.
-This is due to a general combinatorial result of Bondy and Simonovits that a graph with $m=100kn^{1+1/k}$ edges must contain a $2k$-cycle.
+For the more practically relevant case of a sparse undirected graph with $m$ edges, Alon et al.~\cite{AlonYZ97} designed an $\Oh(m^{2\omega/(\omega+1)})=\Oh(m^{1.41})$ time algorithm for counting triangles (their algorithm is stated for finding a triangle, but can be easily extended).
+Going one step further, 4-cycles can also be counted in $\Oh(n^{\omega})$ time~\cite{AlonYZ97}, but interestingly one can \textit{find} a $2k$-cycle, for $k\geq 2$, in $\Oh(n^{2})$ time, as shown by Yuster and Zwick \cite{YusterZ97}.
 If the graph is given as an adjacency matrix, this is clearly optimal, but it seems plausible to conjecture that this is also optimal if the graph is given as adjacency lists.

 \begin{conjecture}[Yuster and Zwick \cite{YusterZ97}] For every $\eps>0$, there is no algorithm that detects 4-cycles in a graph on $n$ nodes in~$\Oh(n^{2-\eps})$ time. \end{conjecture}